kdeldycke/awesome-falsehood/README.md

 - [Falsehoods programmers believe about time](http://infiniteundo.com/post/25326999628/falsehoods-programmers-believe-about-time) - Seminal article on dates and time.
 - [More falsehoods programmers believe about time](http://infiniteundo.com/post/25509354022/more-falsehoods-programmers-believe-about-time) - Part.
 2 of the article above.
-- [Falsehoods programmers believe about time and time zones](http://www.creativedeletion.com/2015/01/28/falsehoods-programmers-date-time-zones.html) - Another takes on time-related falshoods, with an emphasis on time zones.
+- [Falsehoods programmers believe about time and time zones](http://www.creativedeletion.com/2015/01/28/falsehoods-programmers-date-time-zones.html) - Another takes on time-related falsehoods, with an emphasis on time zones.
 - [Falsehoods Programmers Believe About Time](https://gist.github.com/thanatos/eee17100476a336a711e) - A critique of the first article with a very detailed explanation of each falsehood, adding more context and external resource to the subject.